llm-bible/llm-bible.github.io/_publications/lee2024crayon.markdown

 bibkey: lee2024crayon
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2402.11248"}
-tags: ['Fine Tuning', 'Multimodal Models', 'Prompting']
+tags: ['Fine Tuning', 'Prompting', 'Uncategorized']
 ---
 The remarkable success of Large Language Models (LLMs) and instruction tuning drives the evolution of Vision Language Models (VLMs) towards a versatile general-purpose model.
 Yet, it remains unexplored whether current VLMs genuinely possess quality object-level image understanding capabilities determined from 'what objects are in the image?' or 'which object corresponds to a specified bounding box?'.
 Our findings reveal that the image understanding capabilities of current VLMs are strongly correlated with their zero-shot performance on vision language (VL) tasks.
 This suggests that prioritizing basic image understanding is crucial for VLMs to excel at VL tasks.
 To enhance object-level image understanding, we propose Crayon Large Language and Vision mOdel (CoLLaVO), which incorporates instruction tuning with Crayon Prompt as a new visual prompt tuning scheme based on panoptic color maps.
 Furthermore, we present a learning strategy of Dual QLoRA to preserve object-level image understanding without forgetting it during visual instruction tuning, thereby achieving a significant leap in numerous VL benchmarks in a zero-shot setting.